zulujive/fiddle/README.md

 - PHP Composer

 ### Instructions
-In production, use NGINX or Apache to serve PHP using FastCGI or FPM with "public" being the root directory.
+In production, use NGINX or Apache to serve PHP using FastCGI or FPM and only serving index.php.
+Do not serve the entire public directory as it will result in unintended 404 errors.

 For development instances, you can setup a development server with PHP by navigating into the "public" directory and typing the command (assuming you have PHP installed):
 ```